mconbere/Resume/README.md

 Resume-gen-markdown
 -------------------

-Binary résumé buffers can be turned into nicely human readable documents in one of two ways.
+Binary r√©sum√© buffers can be turned into nicely human readable documents in one of two ways.
 First, it is possible to convert a binary buffer back into the textual format: